sejoonoh/GTA-Tensor/README.md

 To run the demo, please follow the following procedure.
 Sample tensor is created as 100x100x100 size with 1,000 observable entries.

 	1. Type "make demo"
-	2. Check "sample/result" directory for the demo factorization results
+	2. Check "result" directory for the demo factorization results

 Orthogonalization of Factor Matrices
 ---------------